 “Without the help of your office and the community, my family would not have made it through this.
 We are forever thankful”

 Some children and their families get services from many agencies, and local service providers, and from informal support networks, like community groups, friends, neighbors and relatives.
 Having all these services and all these people can be frustrating and overwhelming for families.
 Service coordination is a way of organizing services for families and children.
-Service coordination is commonly referred to as the Child and Family Team process, wraparound, or cluster.

 Parent Advocacy Connection

 Parent Advocacy Connection (PAC) is a grassroots organization of trained advocates who reflect the cultural and ethnic make-up of the families they serve.
 This program is overseen by NAMI Ohio (National Alliance on Mental Illness) and is funded by the Ohio Departments of Mental Health, Job and Family Services, Drug and Alcohol Services, Education, and Youth Services.

 When children require services from multiple sources (i.e., mental health, schools, juvenile courts, developmental disabilities and alcohol/drug addiction services agencies), it can be difficult for parents to navigate their way through these various service systems.
 Families may become overwhelmed and have difficulty expressing their concerns and the needs of their child.
 Ohio’s Service Coordination process recognizes this challenge and has made support for families available through the Parent Advocacy Connection (PAC).
 A parent advocate can provide additional support to families because of their personal and professional experience with community systems.
 The following link will provide additional information about their services: http://namiohio.org/images/publications/brochures/PAC_brochure.pdf